Biomedical Engineering Undergraduate Program

 *Refer to graduation requirements of the university undergraduate catalog for details.

-***3 hours of Open Electives are required.
+***3 hours of Open Electives can be considered.
 Click here to see the list of eligible Open Elective courses.